 Conversation Starters.
 Ask your financial professional-

-- Who is my primary contact person? - Solution to the expresentative of an investment adviser or a broker-dealer? - Who can I talk to if I have concerns about how this person is treating me?
+- Who is my primary contact person? - Is he or she a representative of an investment adviser or a broker-dealer? - ❖ Who can I talk to if I have concerns about how this person is treating me?